-Day 0 (evening before the trip).
+Day 0: (evening before the trip).
 Meet and Greet.
 Your guides will meet you at Maupin City Park (Maupin, OR) the evening before the trip.
-Here you will get to briefly meet your guides, Rob Newsom of Boudreaux, and other participants.
+Here you will get to briefly meet your guides, Rob Newsom and Keely Newsom of Boudreaux, and other participants.
 You will receive a river bag that will house your belongings for the duration of the trip.
 You will have the option of camping with the group this night or may arrange your own hotel accommodations in town.

 Day 1: We will shuttle everyone to the river and enjoy an early morning breakfast before starting our trip.
 Following a few introductory, activities we will float 7 miles downstream to our lunch spot just before Trout creek.
 We will have another 11 miles on the river before ending at Lone Pine camp for the evening.
 Guides will prepare a delicious meal to be paired with Boudreaux wine, and we will enjoy time around the fire.

 Day 2: After breakfast, we will get on the river, and shortly thereafter we will pull over to scout White Horse Rapid.
 It will only be about 3 miles down to lower Whitehorse camp, where we will camp for the evening.
 After lunch, a few of the guides will hike up to the flagpole.
 It’s a challenge by choice activity.
 Guest can choose to go on the hike or hang out and relax at camp.
 This night we will host a “guess who’s coming to dinner” evening where everyone comes dressed up in costume to an over the top fancy dinner complete with white tablecloths, candles, a red carpet, and fun music so doesn't forget to pack a costume!
 Don't be afraid to get creative!